c-daly/next_site/posts/non-linguistic-cognition.md

 In token sequences, these relationships are implicit, buried in statistical patterns learned from text.
 When an LLM generates "then grasp the block," the word "then" suggests temporal ordering, but there's no explicit data structure encoding the PRECEDES relationship.
 The model learns P("then" | context) from seeing "then" follow certain patterns in training data, without ever creating an explicit representation that "action A must precede action B."

 This distinction matters enormously for reliability.
-With explicit relationships, we can query "what are all the preconditions for this action?" and get a definitive answer by following edges in the graph.
+Withexplicit relationships, we can query "what are all the preconditions for this action?" and get a definitive answer by following edges in the graph.
 With implicit relationships learned statistically, we can only sample likely continuations and hope the statistical patterns align with logical necessity.

 2. Validation and Consistency